lindseyawilson/Lab-01/lab-01-hello-r.md

 ![](lab-01-hello-r_files/figure-gfm/plot-dino-1.png)<!-- -->

-And next calculate the correlation between `x` and `y` in this dataset:
+And here’s the code I used (was given) to find the correlation!

 ``` r
 dino_data %>%